 Buy on: Amazon, AbeBooks

 I have to give it to JoAnn Ross for her book Tangled Hearts, in that she tried to do something unique for a category romance novel.
 It’s just unfortunate for me that I didn’t like where she went with it.

 The cover of this Halequin Temptation tells it all, pretty much.
-There’s a couple engaged in a sexy embrace while in the background is a black and white image of lone man.
+There’s a couple engaged in a sexy embrace while in the background is a black-and-white image of a lone man.